Okeoghene/pots-and-pans/README.md

 TO DO
-- [ X ] Get input from user
+- [X] Get input from user
-- [ X ] Validates inputs
+- [X] Validates inputs
-- [ X ] Randomly generate a list of 4 number
+- [X] Randomly generate a list of 4 number
-- [ X ] Crosscheck the values to determine if there are pots or pans or both
+- [X] Crosscheck the values to determine if there are pots or pans or both
-- [ X ] Game ends when there are all pots.
+- [X] Game ends when there are all pots.